ConnectAI-E/GitMaya/.github/ISSUE_TEMPLATE/document.md

 ## 🌟 Advantages of Your Suggestions

-Briefly describe the strengths and features of your suggestions, and explain why we should consider adopting them.什么我们应该考虑采纳您的建议。
+Briefly describe the strengths and features of your suggestions, and explain why we should consider adopting them.